sananth12/ImageScraper/README.md

 ```sh
 $ image-scraper [OPTIONS] URL
 ```

 You can also use it in your Python scripts.
+(Deprecated)
 ```py
 import image_scraper
 image_scraper.scrape_images(URL)